hpesoj/gsl-pointers/PROPOSAL.md

   indirect<widget> component;
 ```

 We now know _immediately_, without looking at any other code, that `component` is a _non-owning_ reference to a _single_ `widget`.
+It has been suggested that once all other uses of pointers have been covered by other high-level types (e.g. `unique_ptr`, `string`, `string_view`, `array`, `array_view`, …) the only use case that will be left for raw pointers will be as non-owning references; therefore, wherever you see a `T*` it will be safe to assume that it is "a non-owning reference to `T`".
+This is not true for a number of reasons:

+* This is only a convention; people are not obliged to use `T*` only to mean "a non-owning reference to `T`".
+* Plenty of existing code doesn't follow this convention; even if everyone followed convention from this point forward, you still cannot make the assumption that `T*` always means "a non-owning reference to `T`".
+* Low-level code (new and existing) necessarily uses `T*` to mean all sorts of things; even if all new and old code followed the convention where appropriate, there would still be code where `T*` does not mean "a non-owning reference to `T`", so you _still_ cannot make that assumption.

+Conversely, wherever you see `indirect<T>` in some code, you _know_ that it means "a non-owning reference to `T`".
+Explicitly documenting intent is generally better than letting readers of your code make assumptions about your intent.

-In addition, we get compile-time assurances that we didn't with a pointer:
+In addition to documentation of intent, we get compile-time assurances that we didn't with a pointer:

 * `indirect<T>` must be initialized (it has no "null" state)
 * `indirect<T>` does not define the subscript operator